skarab42/detect-package-manager/README.md

 - Support `packageManager` field in `package.json`.
 - Detect PM agent version from lock file name, format or version.
-- Fully typed and well tested!
+- No dependency, fully typed and well tested!

 _TODO_